Brazelton-Lab/bio_utils/README.md

 scripts in mothur_tools are stand-alone programs and executable as "[script_name]"

+Scripts:
+* convert_count_to_shared: effectively bypasses OTU generation while allowing normal downstream MOTHUR analysis by converting a MOTHUR count_table file to a MOTHUR shared file
+* group_from_filenames: creates a MOTHUR group file from one or more FASTA files, this script is much easier to use then allowing MOTHUR to create the group file
 * modify_tax_summary: modify the taxonomy summary file from MOTHUR by adding full phylogeny to the taxon field and optionally create taxonomy summary files